aschuh703/ECE408/MP1/Readme.md

 * You have completed all week 1 lectures or videos

-* You have completed "Lab Tour with Device Query" MP
+* You have completed Lab0 (MP0)

-* You have looked over the [tutorial](/help) document.

 * Chapter 2 of the text book would also be helpful

 ## Instruction

-Edit the code in the 'Code' tab to perform the following:
+You should edit the code in `template.cu` to perform the following:

 * Allocate device memory